 Truman Democracy Fellows

 The Truman Democracy Fellows program is for Truman Scholars interested in pursuing electoral politics.
-Sessions will be led by senior figures with experience in electoral politics, primarily Truman Scholars but others as well.
+Sessions are led by senior figures with experience in electoral politics, primarily Truman Scholars.

 Participants help to decide topics covered, but some subjects discussed include the following: